jvuger/jvuger/README.md

-### Hello dear visitor 👋

-Welcome to my GitHub profile! :wink:
+### Hello and welcome to my GitHub profile! 👋 :wink:

 Feel free to browse around and take a look at my projects.
 I also wrote some articles on [Medium](https://medium.com/@josip.vuger)!

 <!--